 - EasyRoyalties to calculate royalties and generate royalty statements.

 Why QuickBooks?
-QuickBooks is the most popular accounting software for small businesses.
-In the United States it has a 90%+ market share.
+In the United States QuickBooks is the most popular accounting software used by small businesses.
 Most CPAs recommend QuickBooks to small business clients.
 QuickBooks is easy to use and expandable.
 Their optional payroll service can pay employees and file your payroll tax returns.
-The QuickBooks Online version is perfect for startups with staff that work from different locations.
+QuickBooks Online is perfect for startups with staff that work from different locations.
 If you outgrow QuickBooks Pro or QuickBooks Desktop you can upgrade to QuickBooks Enterprise.

 Cyberwolf’s Acumen is a fully integrated ERP solution that offers accounting, sales, marketing and royalty functionality in one program.
 Acumen has an optional POD module that submits POD orders automatically to your POD services.
 Acumen can seamlessly integrate with Ingram’s Distribution Services – electronically transmitting orders to IDS and receiving shipment confirmation.
 You can also download sales from other distributors; such as Bookmasters, NBN, Publishers Group West or Perseus Distribution Services.
 With Acumen’s eBookDownloadService you can sell DRM protected eBooks direct to your customers.